nelsong44/weekend-challenge-3-new/README.md

   - [x] Input field for user to create a notes for the task
   - [x] Create an 'Add task' button to submit new task
   - [x] Create a div for tasks to be displayed on DOM below input
-  - [ ] Dynamically display a 'Checkbox' and 'Delete' button for each new task
+  - [x] Dynamically display a 'Checkbox' and 'Delete' button for each new task

 * Store the created task inside db
   - [x] Create new table to store task data in Antares Db, (tasks)
-  - [x] Store a sample task to aid UX that displays on page load
   - [x] GET request to retrieve the stored sample task,  getTasks()
-  - [ ] Overwrite sample task with first created task

 * Refresh view to include new task when a new task is created